What can your group get involved with?

 Debate in the Scottish Parliament

-On the 5th of February politicians in the Scottish Parliament debated how child poverty can be tackled in schools.
+On 5 February, politicians in the Scottish Parliament debated how child poverty can be tackled in schools.
 The Cost of the School Day project at Child Poverty Action Group in Scotland sent a briefing for the debate to all politicians beforehand, which included lots of your thoughts and ideas.
-Many of the things that you think need to happen to make things better were talked about, like free school meals for all, support for trips, and help with uniforms.
+One MSP said that it’s important that your voices are at the heart of this debate, so thank you all for sharing your ideas with us!

 So far Voice network members have: